cw26378/UdacityCarND-Traffic-Sign-Classifier/README.md

 [//]: # (Image References)
+[image0]: ./examples/histogram.png "Data Distribution"
 [image1]: ./examples/visualization.jpg "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image3]: ./examples/random_image_example.png "Random Image"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./examples/test-1.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./examples/test-2.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./examples/test-3.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./examples/test-4.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./examples/test-5.png "Traffic Sign 5"
+[image9]: ./examples/test-6.png "Traffic Sign 6"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [Traffic_sign_classifier](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [Traffic_sign_classifier](https://github.com/cw26378/UdacityCarND-Traffic-Sign-Classifier/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-The first step is to load the data and provide a basic summary of the data set.
+#### 1. The first step is to load the data and provide a basic summary of the data set.
 In the code, the analysis is done by using python, numpy and/or pandas methods.

 I used the pandas library `pickle` to calculate summary statistics of the traffic signs data set. import pickle